Military/National Security Space Activities

 The 1958 National Aeronautics and Space Act specified that U.S. military space activities would be conducted by the Department of Defense (DOD), while creating the National Aeronautics and Space Administration (NASA) to conduct the nation’s civil space program.

-Although NASA conducts a much more visible space program, the national security space program is thought to be larger in terms of funding.
-There is no easy way to track national security space funding since a substantial portion of the activities are classified (“black”) programs at the National Reconnaissance Office (NRO) for which budgetary information is not available to the public.
+Although NASA conducts a much more visible space program, the national security space program is larger in terms of funding.
+There is no easy way to track national security space funding since a substantial portion of the activities are classified (“black”) programs at the National Reconnaissance Office (NRO) for which budgetary information is not available to the public, but even funding just for the U.S. Space Force is greater than NASA’s.
+For FY2024, NASA received $24.875 billion while the Space Force got $28.888 billion.

 Funding for unclassified (“white”) programs is easier to track now than in the past.
-A Major Force Program for national security space, Program 12 (MFP-12), was created in response to congressional direction in the FY2016 National Defense Authorization Act helped keep track of some space spending.
+A Major Force Program for national security space, Program 12 (MFP-12), that was created in response to congressional direction in the FY2016 National Defense Authorization Act helped track some space spending.
 Creation of the U.S. Space Force as part of the Department of the Air Force in December 2019 made it even easier.
-For FY2021, the first year funding was requested for the Space Force, it was $15.4 billion out of a total DOD space budget of $18 billion (which does not include NRO).
-For FY2022, the request was $17.5 billion and for FY2023 $24.5 billion.
+For FY2021, the first year funding was requested for the Space Force, it was $15.4 billion out of a total DOD space budget of $18 billion (which does not include NRO), which Congress approved.
+The requests and appropriations for subsequent years are discussed below.

 DOD’s unclassified space systems include the following programs, some of which are operational and others still in development or earlier phases: